openlawteam/tribute-contracts/docs/extensions/Bank.md

 ### function initialize(DaoRegistry \_dao, address creator)

 This function can be called only once and only by the creator of the DAO.
-It registers the internal token SHARES, and gives 1 share to the creator.
+It registers the internal token UNITS, and gives 1 unit to the creator.

 ### function withdraw(address payable account, address tokenAddr, uint256 amount)